High-speed rail in Europe: Belgium

-Belgium's rail network is served by four high-speed train operators: Thalys, Eurostar, ICE and TGV trains.
+Belgium's rail network is served by three high-speed train operators: Eurostar, ICE and TGV trains.
 All of them serve Brussels South station, Belgium's largest railway station.
 Thalys trains, which are a variant of the French TGV, operate between Belgium, Germany (Dortmund), the Netherlands (Amsterdam) and France (Paris).
 Since 2007, Eurostar has connected Brussels to London St Pancras, before which, trains connected to London Waterloo.
 The German ICE operates between Brussels, Liège and Frankfurt.

 The HSL 1 is a Belgian high-speed railway line which connects Brussels with the French border.
 88 km long (71 km dedicated high-speed tracks, 17 km modernised lines), it began service on 14 December 1997.
 The line has appreciably shortened rail journeys, the journey from Paris to Brussels now taking 1:22.
 In combination with the LGV Nord, it has also affected international journeys to France and London, ensuring high-speed through-running by Eurostar, TGV, Thalys PBA and Thalys PBKA trainsets.
 The total construction cost was €1.42 billion.